 Almost 30% of consumers say that having limited help when something goes wrong is a challenge with contactless services.
 Especially when contactless experiences aren’t widely offered in the car rental industry and customers might feel a little insecure.
 It is crucial to provide non-stop human support using customers’ preferred channels and skilled agents.
 A responsive and caring team can do miracles when technology fails.
 Exceptional customer care should be a statement piece of every contactless car rental company.

-About the author: Annemari Muru is leading bustler at Liigu, an app-based mobility service that offers contactless car rental and car subscriptions.
+About the Author: Annemari Muru is leading bustler at Liigu, an app-based mobility service that offers contactless car rental and car subscriptions.
 This article was authored and edited according to ARN editorial standards and style.
 Opinions expressed may not reflect that of ARN.